-4Appendix A outlines their construction.
+&lt;sup>4Appendix A outlines their construction.

-5To enhance visibility, the response of the proxy variable associated with the unconsidered structural shock (left panel: CI; right panel: PI) is not displayed.
-My findings are in line with the respective responses panel displays the responses to a one standard deviation personal income tax cut and the right panel illustrates the corporate income tax cut responses.
+Figure 10 shows the identified impulse responses to the aggregate variables.
+The left panel displays the responses to a one standard deviation personal income tax cut and the right panel illustrates the corporate income tax cut responses.
 Except for the only on impact positive output response following a corporate income tax cut, the findings are qualitatively in line with what was found in earlier and longer-spanning samples in the literature.
 By construction, the impact response of the tax rates associated with the structural shock of interest satisfy the sign restrictions.
 The personal income tax rate (left panel) and the corporate income tax rate (right panel) both decline.
 While a personal income tax cut decreases government spending by at most 20 basis points, a corporate income tax cut elicits a positive response of circa 20 basis points on impact at the median.
-Following a personal income tax cut, consumption and output increase over a period of five years, whereas a corporate income tax cut only produces on impact a slight positive response in consumption and output that is not precisely estimated.
-Both the personal and the corporate income tax cuts increase disposable income on impact: in the left panel disposable income rises on impact by 10 basis points and stays above its initial level for 20 quarters.
+Following a personal income tax cut, consumption and output increase over a period of five years, whereas a corporate income tax cut only produces on impact a slight positive response in output that is not precisely estimated.
+Both the personal and the corporate income tax cuts increase disposable income on impact: in the left panel disposable income rises on impact by twelve basis points and stays above its initial level for 20 quarters.
 Corporate income tax cuts lead to a less strong increase in aggregate disposable income.
-After an initial increase of 4 basis points, the response becomes negative, reverting back to zero after five years.
+After an initial increase of three basis points, the response becomes negative, reverting back to zero after five years.
+However, the bands are wide including both positive and negative values.